Japan 3 Week Itinerary: Amazing Sights & Culture Off the Beaten Track | The Invisible Tourist

 15 mins from Kurashiki to Okayama station on local train, then 45 mins on JR Sanyo Nozomi shinkansen to Shin-Osaka station.

-Cost: 6000 JPY, or Hikari trains covered by the Japan Rail Pass.
+Cost: Approx 6000 JPY or Hikari trains covered by the Japan Rail Pass.

 We are coming to the end of our 3 week Japan itinerary, why not go out with a bang in Osaka?
 Literally eat your way around Japan’s foodie capital and shop ‘til you drop!
 Prepare for sensory overload along Dotonbori, the heart of all the action.